gkappler/CombinedParsers.jl/docs/src/man/example-arithmetics.md

 evaluate( (1, [ ('*',2), ('*',3) ]) )
 ```

-The function definition is detailed in [the full example](man/example-arithmetic.md).

 ```@repl session
 using CombinedParsers
 ```

 `CombinedParsers` provides constructors to combine parsers and transform (sub-)parsings arbitrarily with julia syntax.
-Combinator constructors are discussed in the [user guide](man/user.md).
+Combinator constructors are discussed in the [user guide](user.md).

 ```@repl session
 using TextParse